oxifinch/oxifinch/README.md

 <img alt="Bash" width="50px" src="./icons/bash.png" />

 ## Current status: LOOKING FOR WORK
-**Junior Back-end Web Developer** looking for work in Malmö, Copenhagen or remotely, preferrably full-time.
+**Back-end Web Developer** looking for work in Malmö, Copenhagen or remotely, preferrably full-time.
 See my [LinkedIn profile](https://www.linkedin.com/in/josephstameus/) for more details and qualifications.
 I'm looking to work as a:
   - Back-end Web Developer in general
   - PHP developer